-8.5.1 TVD uncertainty
+8.5.2 TVD measurement uncertainty

-Cohiba will take into consideration the TVD uncertainty in the well path if <allow-wells-to-move> are set to yes (default is no).
-Then, the TVD values will be updated so that the well paths become consistent with the surfaces.
+Cohiba will take into consideration the TVD survey accuracy in the well path if <allow-wells-to-move> is set to yes (default is no).
+Then, the TVD values along the well paths will be updated so that the they become consistent with the surfaces.
 The updated TVD values are written to well log files in wells/.
+The updating of the TVD values will depend on the specified survey accuracy and the uncertainty of the surfaces constrained by the well path.

-The TVD measurement uncertainty (standard deviation) can be specified using <z-stddev-log-name>.
-The measurement uncertainties must contain positive values and ideally they should be monotonically increasing along the well paths.
+The survey accuracy is specified as a TVD measurement uncertainty (SD) well log.
+The well log is selected using <z-stddev-log-name>.
+The measurement uncertainty log must contain positive values and should ideally be monotonically increasing along the well paths.
+Also note that TVD measurement uncertainty logs that belong to different branches in the same multilateral well must have consistent uncertainty logs3.